akvnn/bankAPI/README.md

 # bankAPI
-__Note that this API repo is meant to be coupled with the bank webpage, which can be found in : underDevelopment__ __The live API for this project is hosted in Azure Cloud Services__
+__Note that this API repo is meant to be coupled with the bank webpage, which can be found in : underDevelopment__ <br>
+__The live API for this project is hosted in Azure Cloud Services__

 The Bank API is a simple banking API that allows users to create accounts and manage their finances within a family setting.  <br>